cowlicks/philosophy-of-science-in-the-modern-world/phl_essays.markdown

 certainty." (pg 49).
 Among the things Descartes considered *certain* was the existence of God; So it played a sizeable role in deducing his physics.

-    Descartes described a conservation law for what he calls "quantity of motion".
+    God's role in Descartes physics is illucidated in several of his physical laws.
+For instance he described a conservation law for what he calls "quantity of motion".
 Which must be conserved because the initial quantity of motion was created by God, so it must be perfect, and therefore that quantity must persist unchanged.
 This law was clearly not tested empirically tested, because by Descartes definition of it is not conserved.

-    Descartes' gives an emperical example for his second law, namely a stone in a sling.
-Despite this he offers a proof based on the immutibility of god.
-Showing that he would rather rely on god than an experiment.
+In his second law of motion he gives an emperical example, namely a stone in a sling with an incorrect description of the stones rectilenear motion.
+Despite this, he offers a proof based on the immutibility of god.
+Showing that he would rather rely on god than on emperical examples.
+Descartes was well aware of the emperical limits of his laws saying that they are only meant to apply to bodies which are simple and undivided bodies.

+    Descartes rationalisim is well founded because his emperical justifications are often wrong.
+However his deductions to certain knowledge were often just as problematic.

 # 2.
     Keplers' laws have clear definite expressions in terms of Newtonian dynamics.